jelliuk/bitwarden_gcloud/README.md

 You can confirm that your startup script has been added in your instance details under "Custom metadata" on the Compute Engine Console.

-Next, restart your vm with the command `$ sudo reboot`.
+Next, restart your vm with the command `$ sudo shutdown -r 0`.
 Once your vm has rebooted, you can confirm that the startup script was run with the command:

 ```bash
 $ sudo journalctl -u google-startup-scripts.service